10 Useful Marketing Tools for Freelance Writers

 Consequently, knowing the tools other writers use to get a good ranking will help you create similar content and increase the relevance of your writing.
 But, remember that if your content offers a lot of value, by solving problems and doubts, training, or entertaining readers; it will end up being linked naturally anyway.

-CoSchedule Headline Analyzer checks your headlines and gives them a score by analyzing word balance, capitalization, clarity, skimmability, reading grade level, and the type of emotion it would convey to your audience.
+CoSchedule Headline Studio offer checks your headlines and gives them a score by analyzing word balance, capitalization, clarity, skimmability, reading grade level, and the type of emotion it would convey to your audience.
 In fact, it will tell you how many common, unusual, powerful, and emotional words are in your headline.
-Also, it will show you how your headline will look like on Google with some tips for improving it.
+Also, it will show you how your headline will look on Google with some tips for improving it.

 Actually, if you spend your time writing powerful blog posts, why not write a killer headline too?
 This headline analyzer combines several metrics to increase your social shares, SEO value, and traffic.
 You just have to type your headline and click “Analyze Now”, and the tool will give you a report.
 Specifically, it will: